simracer-cz/iFlag/software/README.md

 ![Screenshot of the software window](screenshot.png)

 * __Options__ button lets you specify a few _iFLAG_ settings explained further.
-* __"White flag"__ is the name of the currently shown flag/signal.
+* __"Checkered Flag"__ is the instructional label of the currently shown flag/signal and overlays.
-* __Matrix__ visually indicates USB device connection status, green being connected and red otherwise, with connection details (device firmware version and port) to the right of it
+* __iFLAG__ visually indicates USB device connection status, green being connected and red otherwise, with connection details (device firmware version and port) to the right of it
 * __iRacing__ visually indicates running iRacing session, green with iRacing launched and red otherwise.